Tk-Glitch/PKGBUILDS/README.md

 **If you like my work, consider visiting my patreon page : https://www.patreon.com/tkglitch**

-## Thanks to Fábio, Bill, Kristoffer, Typhoon, Ole Erik and all my anonymous Patrons!
+## Thanks to Fábio, Bill, Kristoffer, Typhoon, Ole Erik, Stephan and all my anonymous Patrons!
 Much frog love to you guys <3

 **You can also donate to me via https://www.paypal.me/TkGlitch**